 How to defrost frozen waffles

-Here are a couple options for defrosting:
+Here are a couple of options for defrosting:

-- You can place the frozen waffles in the fridge to defrost over night.
+- You can place the frozen waffles in the fridge to defrost overnight.
 I’d suggest this if you freeze them in a block together.
 Once defrosted warm in the toaster to heat and add crunch.

-- If you froze them individually, you can grab what you need, pop it in the toaster and voila, perfectly warmed and crunchy waffle!
+- If you froze them individually, you can grab what you need, pop it in the toaster, and voila, perfectly warmed and crunchy waffle!

-Ingredients in protein waffles
+Simple ingredients in protein waffles

-- Eggs
+- eggs

-- Cottage cheese
+- cottage cheese

-- Almond milk
+- almond milk

-- Melted butter
+- melted butter

-- Vanilla extract
+- pure vanilla extract

-- Rolled oats
+- rolled oats

-- Cinnamon
+- cinnamon

-- Baking powder
+- baking powder

-- Sea salt
+- sea salt

 How to make protein waffles